Common Signs and Symptoms of Video Game Addiction

 Skipping meals and sleep aren’t the only signs that you’ve become addicted to video games.
 For most people, personal hygiene is second nature.
 Things like taking a shower, brushing your teeth, and changing clothes are all routine behaviors that come naturally.
 Unfortunately, addicts often neglect these basic needs.
 If playing video games is taking precedence over personal grooming, it may be a sign that your priorities are out of order.
 Neglecting your personal hygiene for too long may also lead to other issues like poor dental health and bacterial infections.

 Signs and symptoms of gaming addiction go far beyond the physical.
 You may notice significant changes in your behavior and mood when this fun pastime progresses into an unhealthy obsession.
-Let’s take a closer look at behavior and personality changes commonly associated with gaming addiction.
+Before we can consider gaming addiction treatment, let’s take a closer look at behavior and personality changes commonly associated with gaming addiction.

 Neglecting Important Responsibilities

 Whether it’s work, school, parenting, or a combination of the three, everyone has daily responsibilities they must perform.
-Playing video games should be a way to unwind from the stress of these obligations, not take precedence over them.
+In our complete guide to gaming addiction we explain that playing video games should be a way to unwind from the stress of these obligations, not take precedence over them.

 Shirking on major responsibilities in both your professional and personal life is a major red flag that your gaming habit has gone too far.
 Several factors can cause this dip in performance.
 For starters, if you’re not sleeping well, you may be unable to focus and may be less productive than normal.
 You may also become forgetful, missing important assignments, meetings, or appointments.
 Work, school, and family should be your top priorities.
 Neglecting your job, schoolwork, or family for gaming are all signs that your habit is taking over and interfering with your daily life.